buyuktas18/starbucks_capstone/README.md

 ### Results

 The results of the project, including evaluation metrics for the trained models, will be printed when you are running notebook cells.
-You can also observe them by reading the medium blog post related to this topic:
+You can also observe them by reading the medium blog post related to this topic: [medium post](https://medium.com/@dnzbykts/starbucks-capstone-project-1839a270742).